 What’s the bottom line?

 ‘Permanent Ink’ is a zombie story, plain and simple, filled with the flesh-eating monsters that are all the rage at the current time.
 It is meant to gross readers out, to a certain extent, but mostly, with all of the chaotic scenes aside, I wanted to really convey a message.
 Corporate greed is the catalyst behind this horrible zombie outbreak, wreaking havoc on unsuspecting consumers who have been blindsided by their timely marketing tactics.
-The worst part is, Aspen Stationers’ is more than suspicious of the potential for damage that the ink has; they know full well what it can do, and they just don’t care.
+The worst part is, Aspen Stationers’ is more than suspicious of the potential for damage; they know full well what it can do, and they just don’t care.
 This type of manipulation takes place every day in our world, with results just as destructive, only slower and less obvious.
 This truth is really what is behind the message in this book.

 But here’s the kicker.

 Of course, things have to be cleared up, and solutions must be found so life can go on.
 But as I mentioned earlier, I neither saw nor felt any positive resolution to this particular zombie writing, and as a writer, I had to struggle to make a way for the sun to rise on these towns again, with hope.
-I firmly believe that, if this were a true story, there would be no one left to write about it; the world would be taken out systematically by the undead pandemic, which Aspen Stationers’ created when they released Lumiosa ink to the public.
+I firmly believe that, if this were a true story, there would be no one left to write about it; the world would be taken out systematically by the undead pandemic, which Aspen Stationers’ created when they released their product to the public.